 The entire Universal Dashboard platform has been moved underneath the PowerShell Universal umbrella.
 This was done in order to simplify the maintenance of our products and provide a consistent experience for our users.
 UD Community is no longer being developed.

 That said, you can still accomplish everything you could before with PowerShell Universal.
 You can still create dashboards for free and host them in PSU.
 You’re existing dashboards should also work if you select the v2 framework.
 Additionally, many controls that used to be closed source are now available for free and on GitHub.

 A premium license of Universal Dashboard provides additional dashboard features within PowerShell Universal.
-You will be able to enforce authentication and authorization, track dashboard diagnostics, utilize the UD Admin Console and run more than one dashboard per server.
-Each instance of PowerShell Universal will require a UD license in order to use these additional features.
+You will be able to enforce authentication and authorization, track dashboard diagnostics, utilize the UD Admin Console.
+The license is per dashboard.

 PowerShell Universal Dashboard site licensing is provided for users that require large scale deployments of Universal Dashboard.
-If you are running more than a hand full of dashboards, you should consider contacting us about pricing for an enterprise license that will allow you to run as many dashboards as you require.
+If you are running more than a hand full of dashboards, you should consider contacting us about pricing for a site license that will allow you to run as many dashboards as you require.